Sam-Rowe/justaddapicnic.com/_posts/2022-10-12-halloween.markdown

 <h3>FREE activites / events</h3>
 <ul><h5>Trick or Treat Scare Fest</h5>
-    <p>Pentagon Shopping Centre, ME4 4HY<b> from 11 - 4pm</b>.
+    <p>Pentagon Shopping Centre, Chatham, ME4 4HY<b> from 11 - 4pm</b>.
 First job will be to pop to the scare zone by Wilko and create your very own Trick or Treat Goblet.
 Then it's time to follow the clues around the shops and fill your goblet with sweet treats and stamp your card.
 Once all the shops are stamped it's back to the Scare Zone for a professional photo and to take part in the Scare & Share competition Gallery.  <a href="https://www.eventbrite.co.uk/etrick-or-treat-scare-fest-at-the-pentagon-tickets-427191981717">Book your FREE place</a></p>
 </ul>

 <ul><h5>Dragon Meet and Greet</h5>